lightninglabs/lightning-dev-site/guides/installation.md

 #### Running lnd using the btcd backend

 If you are on testnet, run this command after `btcd` has finished syncing.
 Otherwise, replace `--bitcoin.testnet` with `--bitcoin.simnet`.
-If you installing `lnd` in preparation for the [tutorial](//dev.lightning.community/tutorial), you may skip this step.
+If you are installing `lnd` in preparation for the [tutorial](http://dev.lightning.community/tutorial), you may skip this step.
 ```
 lnd --bitcoin.active --bitcoin.testnet --debuglevel=debug --bitcoin.rpcuser=kek --bitcoin.rpcpass=kek --externalip=X.X.X.X
 ```